magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 </pre>

 <h3 id="fedg_collaps_ajaxContent">ajaxContent</h3>
-Specifies if the content will is updated using Ajax request.
+Specifies if the content is updated using Ajax request.

-<p class="q">Is it is updated at all or by Ajax request specifically</p>
+<p class="q">Is set to "true", is it updated only by Ajax request or by Ajax request as well?
+Please help to describe the option correctly</p>

 **Type**: Boolean